-- 38.1 Employees will be given on-going training as necessary, relevant to their roles and responsibilities. - 38.2 Paid leave for the purposes of trade union training is available up to five days per annum per facility. - 38.3 Each employee shall provide to the employer details of their attendance at training and the employer shall keep a record of this attendance. - 38.4 Upon termination of the employee's employment the employer shall provide to the employee a written statement of the hours of training attended by the employee. - 38.5 Where practicable, such training shall be provided to employees during their normal rostered hours of work.
-Where this is not practicable: - (a) Employees shall attend training outside their normal rostered working hours when required to do so by the employer; - (b) The employer shall provide employees with two (2) weeks notice of the requirement to attend training outside of their normal rostered working hours; - (c) Notwithstanding Clause 18 Overtime, attendance at such training shall be paid ordinary pay for the period of training. - (d) The employer requiring an employee to attend training shall also pay to the employee ordinary pay for time travelling to and from a period of training referred to in sub-clause (c) that is in excess of the time normally taken for that employee to attend work. - (e) When receiving travelling time as set out in sub-clause (d), an employee using his or her own vehicle for attendance at such training shall be paid the per kilometre allowance set out in Item 5 of Table 2 of Schedule B to this Agreement.
+- 38.1 Employees will be given on-going training as necessary, relevant to their roles and responsibilities. - 38.2 Each employee shall provide to the employer details of their attendance at training and the employer shall keep a record of this attendance. - 38.3 Upon termination of the employee's employment the employer shall provide to the employee a written statement of the hours of training attended by the employee. - 38.4 Where practicable, such training shall be provided to employees during their normal rostered hours of work.
+Where this is not practicable: - (a) Employees shall attend training outside their normal rostered working hours when required to do so by the employer; - (b) The employer shall provide employees with two (2) weeks' notice of the requirement to attend training outside of their normal rostered working hours; - (c) Notwithstanding Clause 18 Overtime, attendance at such training shall be paid ordinary pay for the period of training. - (d) The employer requiring an employee to attend training shall also pay to the employee ordinary pay for time travelling to and from a period of training referred to in sub-clause (c) that is in excess of the time normally taken for that employee to attend work.

-- (f) Training provided outside the normal rostered hours of work shall be arranged so as to allow full-time employees to have at least eight or ten hours off-duty before or after training and the end or beginning of their shift, whichever is applicable as set out in Clause 15 Hours.
-Where practicable, similar arrangements should also be made available to all other employees. - (g) Any training undertaken by an employee that occurs at a workplace is not intended to replace or supplement staffing levels and the normal levels of service delivery at such a workplace. - (h) Notwithstanding sub-clause 15.2(h) Hours, clause 18 Overtime will not apply where attendance at such training is outside the normal rostered working time of other than full-time employees and where it interrupts the applicable eight or ten hour break between shifts.
+- (e) When receiving travelling time as set out in sub-clause (d), an employee using his or her own vehicle for attendance at such training shall be paid the per kilometre allowance set out in Item 5 of Table 5 of Schedule B to this Agreement. - (f) Training provided outside the normal rostered hours of work shall be arranged so as to allow full-time employees to have at least eight or ten hours off-duty before or after training and the end or beginning of their shift, whichever is applicable as set out in Clause 15.2 - Arrangement of Hours.
+Where practicable, similar arrangements should also be made available to all other employees. - (g) Any training undertaken by an employee that occurs at a workplace is not intended to replace or supplement staffing levels and the normal levels of service delivery at such a workplace. - (h) Notwithstanding sub-clause15.3 Minimum Starts, Clause 18 Overtime will not apply where attendance at such training is outside the normal rostered working time of other than full-time employees and where it interrupts the applicable eight or ten hour break between shifts.